-Re-grading: All grade disputes are to be made on paper, and submitted directly to Professor Rao.
+Re-grading: All grade disputes are to be made on paper, and submitted directly to either Professor Sabbaghi or Professor Rao.
 Discussions or arguments for re-grades will not be done in person.
 A student has until one week after receiving his/her grade to dispute the grade (in writing).
 Handling re-grades in this manner eliminates the "end of the semester" digging for points.